Gentoo Development Guide

 dev-ruby/mysql-ruby"

-Each atom is the full category and name of a package.
-Atoms are separated by arbitrary whitespace — convention is to specify one atom per line for readability purposes.
+Each package dependency specification is the full category and name of a package.
+Dependency specifications are separated by arbitrary whitespace — convention is to have one specification per line for readability purposes.
 When specifying names, the category part should be treated as mandatory.

 Version Dependencies